kyma-project/community/sig-and-wg/wg-knative/knative-eventing-default-pubsub.md

 ### Why not during installation?

 * There is no standard way to deploy a provisioner.
 It can be done via Helm Chart, plain Kubernetes deployments or other mechanisms.
  * We do not intend to impose a restriction as provisioners will be implemented in Knative open source or by customers or partners themselves.
 * The injection of secrets during installation will be tricky.
 * There may be scenarios assuming the reuse of some existing instance.

 ## What happens to NATS Streaming?

 * The operator has the possibility pf deprovisioning to save costs.
-  >**NOTE:** The detailed deprovisioning/migration will be solved in the future, through collaborating with Knative community.
+  >**NOTE:** The detailed deprovisioning/migration will be solved in the future through the collaboration with Knative community.

 **Concerns**

-* It can lead to broken state if there are already some resources created with NATS Streaming.
+* It can lead to a broken state if there are already some resources created with NATS Streaming.

 ## Can the default be changed?